nrfconnect/sdk-nrf/samples/crypto/rsa/README.rst

    :local:
    :depth: 2

-The RSA sample shows how to perform singing and verification of a sample plaintext using a 1024-bit key.
+The RSA sample shows how to perform signing and verification of a sample plaintext using a 4096-bit key.

 Requirements
 ************